rainbow494/arch-1/doc/en-us/strategy-front-s3-caching-proxy.markdown

 Planaroo shares [how a small startup responds to an S3 outage](http://webspeed.typepad.com/planaroo/2008/07/rethinking-what.html) (summarized):

 *   **Up-to-date backups are a good thing.** Keep current backups such that you can switch to a new URL for your assets.
 Easier said than done I think.*   **Switch it, don't fix it.** Switch to your backup rather than wait for the system to come up quickly, because it may not.*   **Serve CSS, JavaScript, icons, and Google AJAX libraries** from alternate sources.
-Don't rely S3 or Google to always be able to server your crown jewels.</div>
+Don't rely S3 or Google to always be able to server your crown jewels.